-At Orthoclinic, the 3 types of retainers we use are:
+At Orthoclinic, we use three types of retainers

 These are the most common type of retainers.
 Hawley retainers are made from an acrylic base which is moulded to your palate.
 A wire then holds your teeth in position.
 The acrylic base is available in different colours.